uVMS installation, configuration and operation is demonstrated in the

 On Windows Vista, 2008 Server and 7 be sure to select ASP.NET and IIS 6 Metabase Compatibility.

-On Windows 2003 Server you need to make sure that ASP.NET 2.0 is an allowed server extension; use IIS Manager to confirm that.
+On Windows 2003 Server you need to select ASP.NET 2.0 as an allowed server extension.

 For SQL Server follow links on our download page to install free